Deep Unfolding with Approximated Computations for Rapid Optimization: Conclusions

 \section{Conclusions}

-We introduced a novel framework for learned approximated optimization, which extends deep unfolding by integrating approximated computations into iterative solvers to simultaneously reduce the number and complexity of iterations.
-By deliberately replacing computationally intensive operations with lightweight surrogates and learning to compensate for their induced mismatches, our approach enables rapid and efficient optimization suited for latency-sensitive applications.
-We instantiated the proposed methodology in two representative case studies of hybrid beamforming and \ac{rpca}.
-Our case studies consistently demonstrated the effectiveness of jointly optimizing iteration depth and per-iteration operations, paving the way for practical deployment of principled optimization methods in real-time systems.
+We introduced a novel framework for learned approximated optimization, which extends deep unfolding by integrating approximated computations into iterative solvers.
+By deliberately replacing computationally intensive operations with lightweight surrogates and learning to compensate for their induced mismatches, we enable rapid and efficient optimization.
+We instantiated the proposed methodology in two representative case studies of hybrid beamforming and \ac{rpca}, demonstrating the effectiveness of jointly optimizing iteration depth and per-iteration operations.